Landoll35/Landoll35/README.md

-- 👋 Hi, I’m @Landoll35
+- 👋 Hi, I’m Andrew Landoll
-- 👀 I’m interested in ...Building user friendly data programs
+- 👀 I’m interested in creating stories with data
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning as much as I can about everything I can
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... ajlandoll@yahoo.com

 <!---
 Landoll35/Landoll35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.